bracesoftware/PawnScript/doc/oper.md

 if.equ,5/5,1+0->console.println,"Math test passed!";
 ```

-You may also use constants, variables and user forms as an Operator arguments:
+You may also use constants, variables and user functions as an operator arguments:

 ```cpp
 new.int,MATHVAR=1+1;